 Thousands of families pass through the family court system each year.
 Some families must resolve divorces, while others face more complex cases.
 Child custody disputes are some of the most commonly filed cases in the Morganton family court, and the outcome of any such case will influence the lives of those involved in various ways.

 It can be incredibly difficult for any parent to approach a child custody determination, especially if they do not have reliable legal counsel to turn to for advice and guidance.
 The emotional aspects of a child custody dispute can make it very difficult for any parent to make logical and practical decisions, and tempers between co-parents fighting for custody can flare very easily.
-The attorneys at Helton, Cody & Associates, PLLC, have significant experience in North Carolina family law, and we know how to guide our clients through challenging custody disputes.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, have significant experience in North Carolina family law, and we know how to guide our clients through challenging custody disputes.

 The child custody cases that unfold in the Morganton family court system each year may pertain to larger divorce cases with married parents or standalone issues between unwed parents who no longer wish to raise their children as a couple.
 Whatever your situation may entail, the right attorney can make a positive impact on the outcome you reach and allow you to approach this incredibly challenging type of case with confidence and peace of mind.